 (3) Conviction by plea of guilty or nolo contendere,

 finding of guilt, jury verdict, or entry of judgment or sentencing of any crime, including, but not limited to, convictions, preceding sentences of supervision, conditional discharge, or first offender probation, under the laws of any jurisdiction of the United States that is (i) a felony or (ii) a misdemeanor, an essential element of which is dishonesty, or that is directly related to the practice of the profession;

-procuring a license under this Act, or in connection with applying for renewal of a license under this Act;
+applying for or procuring a license under this Act, or in connection with applying for renewal of a license under this Act;